-The vegetables are baked with are roasted separately to bring out their best flavor.
+The vegetables are roasted separately to bring out their best flavor.
 Brussels sprouts aren’t usually part of this dish, though now that I’ve made this a few times, I can’t imagine it without them.
 If you’re not a fan, feel free to substitute broccoli florets or green beans.

 “Beefy” Holiday Vegan Pot Roast